RapidField/solid-instruments/CONTRIBUTING.md

 ## Styling

-The [.editorconfig](.editorconfig) and [CodeMaid.config](CodeMaid.config) files, in combination, define the styling guidelines for **Solid Instruments**.
+[`.editorconfig`](.editorconfig) and [`CodeMaid.config`](CodeMaid.config), in combination, define the styling guidelines for **Solid Instruments**.
 When in doubt, look to examples within the source for styling guidance, or contact [solidinstruments@rapidfield.com](mailto:solidinstruments@rapidfield.com) with questions.

 ## Release versioning

-Release versioning is controlled via [appveyor.yml](appveyor.yml).
+Release versioning is controlled via [`appveyor.yml`](appveyor.yml).
 Please do not submit pull requests that modify the build version.
 The maintainers manage release versioning.

 <br />